Five tower blocks at Queens Park Flats. Photo: Juliette Gregson

 Dust left behind by demolition of Queens Park Flats.
 Photo: Juliette Gregson

 A big exclusion zone was in place for the duration of the demolition work.
-It was matched by a big crowd of people who gathered to watch this historic event and take photos and video of it happening.
+And a big crowd of people gathered to watch this historic event, take photos and video it happening.

 Crowds gather to watch the demolition of Queens Park Flats.
 Photo: Juliette Gregson